Loveland, Colorado: Sundown Town

+Loveland was known as a "sundown town", a racially segregated community which prohibited non-white travelers from remaining in their borders after the sun set.
+While such towns were most common in the Deep South, Loveland showed the practice existed elsewhere.
+Longtime Loveland residents reported anecdotes from this era such as a baseball team with African-American players not staying overnight in the city after their game, and those of Mexican and Native American ancestry being treated poorly and paid low wages.
+In the early 1900s, neighborhoods and Homeowner Associations prevented people of color from purchasing homes.

-Before 1960, signs welcoming travelers to Loveland read, "“Welcome to Loveland – Elev.
+Before 1960, road signs welcoming travelers to Loveland read, "Welcome to Loveland – Elev.
 5000 – Nationally Famous Sweetheart Town – Won’t You Stay Awhile – Industrial Opportunities – Diversified Agriculture.”
 A smaller handmade sign read, “We observe the Jim Crow Laws here.”"

+Loveland has the largest percentage of residents in Colorado who solely identify as white.
 According to the 2020 census, the Black population of Loveland makes up less than 1%, and the Hispanic population is 12%.
-In the early 1900s, neighborhoods and Homeowner Associations prevented people of color from purchasing homes.

-Loveland has the largest percentage of residents in Colorado who solely identify as white.
-The city council began discussing racism and equity in 2019, but "[a]fter nearly two years and at least six meetings that prominently featured the issue, almost no action has been taken by city councilors."
-One resident recalled, "A visiting team didn’t spend the night in the city after the game because they had Black players."
-All non-white residents were treated with disrespect, not just Black people.
-A Mexican and Native-American resident whose family migrated to the area stated, "We were recruited for cheap labor and allowed to live here and still treated pretty poorly.
-That was still more of a privilege than what Black people dealt with … Both are wrong, is what it comes down to."
+The city council began discussing plans to give non-white and other minority residents what local media called "more of a voice", but prevailing community sentiment opposed the plan due to its perceived divisiveness.
+As of 2021, "[a]fter nearly two years and at least six meetings that prominently featured the issue, almost no action has been taken by city councilors."

-2013 & 1976 floods
+1976 and 2013 floods

-On September 12, 2013, a historic flood affected numerous areas in Colorado.
+The Big Thompson Flood of 1976, is often considered to be about a 1 in 500 chance of occurring in a given year, also called a "500-year flood", by the USGS and Colorado Department of Natural Resources standards and data respectively.
+37 years later, on September 12, 2013, a historic flood affected numerous areas in Colorado.
 It rained heavily for four consecutive days, causing most rivers and creeks to overfill their banks.
 Estes Park received 8 to 12 in of rain, causing Lake Estes to overfill its banks.
 This prompted a lot of water to be released out of the dam, causing the Big Thompson River to swell.
 The flooding river caused sections of U.S. Highway 34, the main highway from Loveland to Estes Park, to collapse.
 The Big Thompson caused major flooding in Loveland, and caused numerous road closures because of flood waters.
 The Loveland/Fort Collins area received about 4 in, which is relatively less significant compared to the amount of rain other places received.
-This flood is often compared to the Big Thompson Flood of 1976, both of which are considered to be about a 1 in 500 chance of occurring in a given year, also called a "500-year flood", by the USGS and Colorado Department of Natural Resources standards and data respectively.
-Two people died as a result of the 2013 flooding in Larimer county while 144 people were killed in the 1976 flood, with 5 bodies in the 1976 incident never found.
+Two people died as a result of the 2013 flooding in Larimer County, while 144 people were killed in the 1976 flood, with 5 bodies in the 1976 incident never found.